drupal-deconstructed/drupal-7-deconstructed/README.md

 ## Contributing

-If you want to contribute to the book, you have a few options.
+If you want to contribute to this, you have a few options.

 1. Submit pull requests for updates or new chapters
 2. Subscribe to the repo and review new updates as they come in